Journalism Development Network, Inc. (JDN), trading as the Organized Crime and Corruption Reporting Project (OCCRP), takes data protection seriously.

 - Audience measurement reasons: To learn about the device you use to access our services and about your language preferences, to measure audience on different sections on our websites and services.
 We do not store any personally identifiable information for these purposes.

-Cookie issuers.
-Cookies are issued by OCCRP.
+Issuers.
+Cookies and local storage are issued and set by OCCRP.

 Your cookie preferences.
 Cookies set for technical reasons (see above) are set when you arrive and navigate around our websites and services.
 You can block these cookies by changing the settings for your browser, however this may stop you from accessing some of our services correctly.
 You can block cookies using the following instructions for your browser: